-Whole-House Surge Protectors In Charlotte, NC
+Whole-House Surge Protectors

 If you walk through your Mint Hill, NC, home right now, you’ll easily spot at least a couple of surge protector strips that you’ve plugged various appliances and electronics into.
 A common myth is that these outlet surge protectors effectively prevent your electronics from getting fried during the next storm.